David Anderson (Saskatchewan politician): Early years

 Anderson was born in Frontier, Saskatchewan and graduated from Frontier High School in 1975.
 Anderson earned a Bachelor of Arts in Political Science at the University of Regina, and then earned a Masters of Divinity at the Canadian Theological Seminary in 1990.

 Personal life

 Anderson married his wife Sheila in 1982.
-They have two adult children, Amy and Andrew, and two grandsons, Josiah and Ellis.
-Anderson is an active businessman and farmer, he has been farming for over 30 years.
+They have two adult children.
+Anderson is a businessman and farmer, and has been farming for over 30 years.

 Municipal politics

-Anderson served on the Eastend School Division Board from 1994 to 2000, he was a School Board Trustee from 1994-1997 and Chair from 1997 to 2000.
+Anderson served on the Eastend School Division Board from 1994 to 2000, he was a School Board Trustee from 1994 to 1997 and Chair from 1997 to 2000.

 Federal politics

 Anderson entered federal politics in 2000 and represented the federal riding of Cypress Hills-Grassland until 2019.

 37th Parliament

 On November 27, 2000, Anderson was elected as a Canadian Alliance Member of Parliament for the federal riding of Cypress Hills—Grasslands.
 Anderson won the seat with 18,593 votes – 61.6%, defeating Liberal candidate Marlin Bryce Belt, NDP candidate Keith Murch and Progressive Conservative William Caton.

 Anderson was a member of the Standing Committee on Agriculture and Agri-Food and its Subcommittee on Agenda and Procedure.

 As a member of the Official Opposition, Anderson served as Critic of the Canadian Wheat Board and Associate Critic of Agriculture.

 From 2006 to 2010, Anderson served as Chairman of the National Prayer Breakfast in Ottawa.
 He has been committed to raising awareness of the need to protect religious freedom around the world, hosting annual Parliamentary Forums on Religious Freedom.
 In addition, Anderson worked with fellow MP Bev Shipley to present and pass Motion 382, which unanimously declared the Parliament of Canada's support for religious freedom around the world.